 Alteration of sensory processing in the brain, disturbances in neurotransmitters such as glutamate, substance P, dopamine and serotonin, reduced reactivity of the hypothalamus-pituitary-adrenal axis to stress, increased pro-inflammatory and reduced anti-inflammatory cytokine profiles, and small fiber pathology have been associated with the pathophysiology of fibromyalgia[40,46,47].
 Central sensitization (CS) is believed to underlie the neuronal excitability associated with the amplified responses of the CNS to peripheral input observed in patients with fibromyalgia[40,46,47] (Figure 1).
 The peripheral sensory generators reported to play a role in the heightened activity of the CNS leading to the range of symptoms include nerve pathologies, neuro-inflammation, skeletal muscle abnormalities and ischaemia[48,49].
 The CS in patients with fibromyalgia reflects an altered neurotransmitter (glutamine, serotonin, substance P, dopamine) functioning and possible neuroplasticity leading to augmented sensory processing consistent with an enhanced excitation and reduced inhibition within the CNS[48].
 Systemic stress-related effects have also been proposed to enhance or underlie the symptoms of fibromyalgia due to alterations in the hypothalamic pituitary adrenal axis (HPA), and autonomic and cardiovascular systems[40,47,48].

 Pharmacological and non-pharmacological therapeutic approaches, as with many persistent pain conditions, are often required as treatments of the challenges associated with fibromyalgia[40].
 Drug therapies, however, often involve an empiric approach resulting in a focus towards individual symptoms, in particular pain[40,48].
 The lowering of levels of pronociceptive excitatory neurotransmission or/and increasing antinociceptive neurotransmission in the CNS is a primary aim of many of the pharmacological treatments, consequently the management of symptoms other than pain is often limited.
 The current options as therapeutic approaches of fibromyalgia include drugs, usually given as oral therapies, that target serotonin and noradrenaline levels, e.g., tricyclic antidepressants, serotonin and noradrenaline reuptake inhibitors, or voltage-gated calcium channel 2 subunit ligands, e.g., gabapentin and pregabalin[40,48] (Table 1).
 The role of peripheral sensory generators within the pathophysiology of fibromyalgia would support the use of topical medicines as a treatment approach.
-Topical treatments would limit the occurance of adverse effects or toxicity that may be related to oral therapy of drugs such as retigabine and flupirtine.
+Topical treatments would limit the occurrence of adverse effects or toxicity that may be related to oral therapy of drugs such as retigabine and flupirtine.

 FIBROMYALGIA AND POTASSIUM CHANNELS